10 Decision Rules

 • Return the decision list.

-For example: We have a task and dataset for predicting the values of houses from size, location and whether pets are allowed.
+For example: We have a task and dataset for predicting the values of houses from size, location, and whether pets are allowed.
 We learn the first rule, which turns out to be: If size=big and location=good, then value=high.
 Then we remove all big houses in good locations from the dataset.
-With the remaining data we learn the next rule.
-Maybe: If location=good, then value=medium.
+With the remaining data, we learn the next rule.
+Maybe: If location=good, then value=ok.
 Note that this rule is learned on data without big houses in good locations, leaving only medium and small houses in good locations.

 How do we learn a single rule?
-The OneR algorithm would be useless here, since it would always cover the whole feature space.
+The OneR algorithm wouldn’t work here since it would always cover the whole feature space.
 But there are many other possibilities.
 One possibility is to learn a single rule from a decision tree with beam search:

 • Learn a decision tree (with CART or another tree learning algorithm).